RastreatorTeam/rastreator/README.md

 - -I INPUT\_DIRECTORY\_OR\_FILE: Input directory with query files or a specific query file to execute.
 - -O OUTPUT\_DIRECTORY: Output directory to save the new generated query files.
 Default: output.
 - -o {csv,json,none,yaml}: Select 'csv', 'json' or 'yaml' to save to disk the query results in CSV, JSON or YAML format.
 Select 'none' to do not save results to disk.
 Default: csv.
 - -m {raw,test,default}: Select 'raw' to use query files without metadata, only Cypher statements one per line.
-Select 'test' to use query files with a minimal metadata (name and statement-table are required).
+Select 'test' to use query files with a minimal metadata (name and statement-main are required).
 Finally, select 'default' to use query files with a complete format.
 Default: default.
 - -f {csv,json,table,yaml}: Select 'csv', 'json', 'table' or 'yaml' to output the query results to screen in CSV, JSON or YAML format.
 Select 'none' to do not output results to screen.
 Default: table.
 - -l {en,es}: Select 'en' or 'es' to use English or Spanish as the Active Directory language.
 To add more languages, please refer to the [FAQ](#9-faq) section.
 Default: en.
 - -d AD_DOMAIN: Active Directory domain name.